GiladShoham/graphql-apollo-errors/README.md

   logger,
   publicDataPath: 'data.public' // Only data under this path in the data object will be sent to the client
   hooks: {
+    // Will run on the error the formatError function got from apollo/graph - usually this error will contain only
+    // message and location (this is actually the reason I build thid library)
+    // In our case the message will be a guid v4 (if you throw the error via throwError) or the real message
+    // if you throw it regular (this is sometime happens when the throw is not done by you but by 3rd party like mongo)
     onOriginalError: (originalError) => {logger.info(originalError.message)},
+    // This run on the error we stored in the internal error map, this will be the same object as the one you run throwError on
+    // In case the error didn't thrown by throwError it will be the same as the one in the originalError
     onStoredError: (onStoredError) => {logger.info(onStoredError.message)},
+    // This will run on the final error, it will only contains the output.payload, and if you configured the publicDataPath
+    // it will only contain this data under the data object
+    // If the error is internal error this error will be a wrapped internal error which not contains the sensitive details
+    // This is the error which will be sent to the client
     onFinalError: (onFinalError) => {logger.info(onFinalError.message)},
   }
 };